google/zetasql/docs/window-function-calls.md

 **Notes**

-An analytic function can appear as a scalar expression operand in two places in the query:
+A window function can appear as a scalar expression operand in two places in the query:

    +  The `SELECT` list.
-If the analytic function appears in the `SELECT` list, its argument list and `OVER` clause can't refer to aliases introduced in the same SELECT list.
+If the window function appears in the `SELECT` list, its argument list and `OVER` clause can't refer to aliases introduced in the same SELECT list.
    +  The `ORDER BY` clause.
-If the analytic function appears in the `ORDER BY` clause of the query, its argument list can refer to `SELECT` list aliases.
+If the window function appears in the `ORDER BY` clause of the query, its argument list can refer to `SELECT` list aliases.

-An analytic function can't refer to another analytic function in its argument list or its `OVER` clause, even indirectly through an alias.
+A window function can't refer to another window function in its argument list or its `OVER` clause, even indirectly through an alias.

-An analytic function is evaluated after aggregation.
-For example, the `GROUP BY` clause and non-analytic aggregate functions are evaluated first.
+A window function is evaluated after aggregation.
+For example, the `GROUP BY` clause and non-window aggregate functions are evaluated first.
-Because aggregate functions are evaluated before analytic functions, aggregate functions can be used as input operands to analytic functions.
+Because aggregate functions are evaluated before window functions, aggregate functions can be used as input operands to window functions.

 **Returns**